ianhussey/cis-on-irap-d-scores/README.md

-# "The IRAP is not suitable for individual use"
+# The IRAP is not suitable for individual use

 Code and data for manuscript "The IRAP is not suitable for individual use".